San Francisco has the longest city charter in America

 Map of San Francisco neighborhood commercial districts

-3. Our Charter bans any business with more than 11 locations in the world
+3. Our city bans businesses with more than 11 locations in the world – here’s how the Charter keeps that rule in place

 It’s Time to Rebalance and Modernize Our Charter